WUR transdisciplinary community day 2026

 Leading the session: Sophie Galema & Marlies van Ree

-In this session, you will get to know the developed dilemma dialogue toolkit, developed by WUR and Stop the Food Fight as follow-up of the publication of the report WUR Perspectives on Agriculture, Food and Nature.
+Summary: In this session, you will get to know the developed dilemma dialogue toolkit, developed by WUR and Stop the Food Fight as follow-up of the publication of the report WUR Perspectives on Agriculture, Food and Nature.
 You will experience how various dialogue tools can help break through stalled conversations or polarised debates by exploring underlying values together.
 Through guided exercises, participants are invited to step into different viewpoints, challenge your assumptions, and explore new directions rooted in curiosity and mutual understanding.

 Round 3